-COVID-19 Update: For information on current health advice in relation to the Conronavirus pandemic please see the University FAQ's ,the NHS Advice pages and Health Protection Scotland website, for regular updates and advice.
+COVID-19 Update: For information on current health advice in relation to the Coronavirus pandemic please see the University FAQs , the NHS Advice pages, and Health Protection Scotland website, for regular updates and advice.

 Registering with a Doctor

 When you arrive in Aberdeen you should register with a doctor.
 If you become unwell and are not registered with a doctor it can take longer to get an appointment as they will require you to complete registration first.

 In order to register with a doctor in Aberdeen, you will be required to provide proof of your address and some form of identification.
 Which GP practice you can register at is based on catchment area therefore you will be required to register with a doctor that is close to your term-time address.

 The National Health Service (NHS) provides free primary care for people living in the UK.
 However some care, such as dental treatment, a small fee is payable.